pypa/setuptools/docs/deprecated/distutils/examples.rst

            setup.py
            foo.c

-If the :mod:`foo` extension belongs in the root package, the setup script for this could be  ::
+If the ``foo`` extension belongs in the root package, the setup script for this could be  ::

    from distutils.core import setup